 Vice Provost for Undergraduate Education

-In his free time, Dr. Girardot enjoys spending time with his friends, family and daughter, his two Boston Terriers, Pete and Oscar; running (where he has completed six marathons to date); playing tennis; and enjoying Atlanta's great restaurants.
+In his free time, he enjoys spending time with his friends, family, and daughter, his Boston Terrier, Oscar; running (where he has completed six marathons to date and is training for Paris 2024); and enjoying Atlanta's great restaurants.